Our Overdraft Calculator can’t be used for business, school, club and charity current accounts.

 An overdraft is a borrowing facility provided for a personal current account that is a regulated credit agreement.
 Overdrafts are primarily intended for short term borrowing and aren’t generally suitable for longer term borrowing.

-If you have a current account with us for at least 6 months and are aged 18 years or over, you can apply (dependent on the type of account you have) for an overdraft.
+If you have had a current account with us for at least 6 months and are aged 18 years or over, you can apply (dependent on the type of account you have) for an overdraft.
 Before allowing an overdraft we will assess your ability to repay the overdraft which will include considering information from credit reference agencies plus at least one of the following: